 Patricia Burke Wood and David A. Rossiter, Unstable Properties: Aboriginal Title and the Claim of British Columbia.
-Vancouver, BC: University of British Columbia Press, forthcoming 2022.
+Vancouver, BC: University of British Columbia Press, 2022.

 Patricia Burke Wood and David A. Rossiter, "The Geography of the Crown: Reflections on Mikisew Cree and Williams Lake," Supreme Court Law Review 94, 2020, pp.187-205.